jfdezmacho/wavemulcor/README.md

 ### Development version

-To get a bug fix or to use a feature from the development version, you can install the development version of wavemulcor from GitHub:
+To get a bug fix or to use a feature under development, you can install the development version of wavemulcor from GitHub:

 ``` r
 # install.packages("devtools")